Donnyd88/CIS291/README.md

     Note: This is a 64-bit Windows version.

 Alternatively, the Capstone_Project.py file can be run.
-This requires python to be installed.
+This requires python to be installed, and the terminal to be in CIS291.
+Example: `cd CIS291`
+Next: `python .\Capstone_Project.py`

 ## Educator's Section